dominickpastore/ruddr/docs/updaters.rst

 Updaters
 ========

-..
-TODO description of what updaters do
+Updaters are the modules in Ruddr that interface with your dynamic DNS provider.
+Different providers use different protocols and APIs, which correspond with the various updater types available.

-If none of the updaters below meet your needs, you can write your own.
+Sample configurations are provided for some popular DDNS providers.
+However, if none of the built-in updaters below are compatible with your provider, you can write your own. (see :ref:`updater_dev`).

-..
-TODO link "write your own" to the section on development page

 Standard Updater
 ----------------

 Type: ``standard``

+This updater is compatible with a wide variety of providers that mimic an API first introduced by DynDNS (dyn.com, now owned by Oracle).
+Despite the updater's name, the API is not officially standardized.
+However, it has effectively become a de facto standard.
+If your provider supports updates via a URL that looks like ``http[s]://<hostname>/nic/update?myip=<IP address>`` or ``http[s]://<username>:<password>@<hostname>/nic/update?myip=<IP address>``, this is the updater to use.

 ..
 TODO